jeyabalajis/aws-certified-sa-pro-notes/docs/deployment/code_deploy.md

 ### Lambda

+Blue/Green does not apply to Lambda functions.

 - Canary
 - Linear
 - All at Once

 ### EC2

+Supports In-Place and Blue/Green

 - All at Once
 - Half at Once